10 – Fool For The Bright Lights

 Top 10 Climax Blues Band Songs

 This band’s journey began in Stafford, England, in 1967, thanks to the collective talents of Colin Cooper, Pete Haycock, Derek Holt, Richard Jones, George Newsome, and Arthur Wood.
 The lineup saw changes early on, with Jones departing in 1969, leading Holt to take up the bass.
-A shift in their musical direction came about in 1970 when they signed with Harvest Records, introducing a rockier edge to their sound.
+A shift in their musical direction occurred in 1970, when they signed with Harvest Records, introducing a rockier edge to their sound.
 John Cuffley stepped in to replace Newsome on the drums in 1971.
 By 1972, the band decided to streamline their name to Climax Blues Band.

 # 10 – Fool For The Bright Lights